ixsanpe/fitness-ai-assistant/data/docs/LESSONS_LEARNT.md

 Ability to translate diverse data types into a common representational format in a high-dimensional space, where data of similar semantic are placed close together.
 [Link info](https://milvus.io/docs/embeddings.md#Embedding-Overview)
 #### CLIP
 CLIP Processor: includes the image processor and the tokenizer.
-The inputs are seet in TextKwargs
+The inputs are set in TextKwargs

 ### Model evaluation
 Most multimodal models use zero-shot learning (ZSL) where, at test time, a learner observes samples from classes which were not observed during training, and needs to predict the class that they belong to.

+### mlflow for experiment tracking

 ## pending steps:
-logging, dvc, mlflow, docker, testing, refactor finetuning model for fitness
+logging, dvc, docker, mcp
+finetuning model for fitness

 https://bhavishyapandit9.substack.com/p/building-multimodal-embeddings-a